asatarin/testing-distributed-systems/README.md

 ### VoltDB
 Series of post on testing at VoltDB:
 * [How We Test at VoltDB](https://www.voltdb.com/blog/2015/09/30/how-we-test-at-voltdb/)
-* [Testing at VoltDB: SQLCoverage](https://www.voltdb.com/blog/2016/03/30/testing-voltdb-sqlcoverage/) — describes how they test SQL query functionality using 5 millions queries generated from templates and comparing results against HSQLDB.
+* [Testing at VoltDB: SQLCoverage](https://www.voltdb.com/blog/2016/03/30/testing-voltdb-sqlcoverage/) — describes how they test SQL query functionality using 5 millions queries generated from templates and comparing results against HSQLDB
 * [Testing VoltDB Against PostgreSQL](https://www.voltdb.com/blog/2016/04/11/testing-voltdb-postgresql/)
-* [VoltDB 6.4 Passes Official Jepsen Testing](https://www.voltdb.com/blog/2016/07/12/voltdb-6-4-passes-official-jepsen-testing/) — VoltDB hired Kyle Kingsbury (Jepsen.io) to tests their database, they share results in this post
+* [VoltDB 6.4 Passes Official Jepsen Testing](https://www.voltdb.com/blog/2016/07/12/voltdb-6-4-passes-official-jepsen-testing/) — VoltDB hired Kyle Kingsbury ([Jepsen](#jepsen)) to tests their database, they share results in this post

 Additional resources:
 * ["All In With Determinism for Performance and Testing in Distributed Systems" by John Hugg](https://www.youtube.com/watch?v=gJRj3vJL4wE) and a slide deck [Hugg-DeterministicDistributedSystems.pdf](https://github.com/strangeloop/StrangeLoop2015/blob/master/slides/talks/Hugg-DeterministicDistributedSystems.pdf)